miurahr/aqtinstall/README.rst

 * tool_name is one of `tools_ifw`, `tools_vcredist`, and `tools_openssl`.
-* arch is full qualified tool name such as `qt.tools.ifw.31` which values can be seen on Qt `archive_site`_ This is a quite experimental feature, may not work and please use it with your understanding of what you are doing.
+* arch is full qualified tool name such as `qt.tools.ifw.31` which values can be seen on Qt `archive_site`_ This is a quite experimental feature, may not work and please use it with your understanding what you are doing.
 * It does not recognize 'installscript.qs'.
   When using tools which depends on a qt script, you should do something by yourself.

 .. _`archive_site`: https://download.qt.io/online/qtsdkrepository/linux_x64/desktop/tools_ifw/